Since my dad’s chemo treatments have knocked him for a loop

 in New Hampshire and shared it in a pumpkin article I wrote for the Topeka Capital-Journal.
 The Shakers were a

-Christian group who came from England in 1774.
+Christian group that came from England in 1774.
 Shaker communities existed from

 through hard work.
 They were also celibate and lived as brothers and sisters,